codersMom/angular100-labs-2020-06-22/Ch10-Forms/1template/README.md

 ## Steps

-1. Continue working in your **my-angular-albums** project.
+1. Continue working in your angular100-labs project in your branch.
 If you haven't completed previous exercises, you can copy the src directory from the solution files from the last exercise.

 2. Follow the steps, noting that you can copy the content from included files in the lab.
 Either by navigating to the files in this folder on GitHub (if viewing on github now, right-click the following link to open in new tab), or opening in VS Code via a local angular100-labs folder.